ram-skrrrtskrrrt/docs/content/admin/enforcing-policies/enforcing-policies-for-your-enterprise/enforcing-policies-for-github-actions-in-your-enterprise.md

 * **Allow actions created by {% data variables.product.prodname_dotcom %}:** Allows all actions created by {% data variables.product.prodname_dotcom %}, located in the [`actions`](https://github.com/actions) and [`github`](https://github.com/github) organizations.
 * **Allow Marketplace actions by verified creators:** Allows all {% data variables.product.prodname_marketplace %} actions created by verified creators, labeled with {% octicon "verified" aria-label="The verified badge" %}.{% ifversion ghes %}

    Only available if you have {% data variables.product.prodname_github_connect %} enabled and configured with {% data variables.product.prodname_actions %}.
-See [AUTOTITLE](/admin/github-actions/managing-access-to-actions-from-githubcom/enabling-automatic-access-to-githubcom-actions-using-github-connect).{% endif %}
+See (/owner/github-actions/managing-access-to-actions-from-githubcom/enabling-automatic-access-to-githubcom-actions-using-github-connect).{% endif %}
 * **Allow specified actions{% ifversion actions-workflow-policy %} and reusable workflows{% endif %}:** Allows actions{% ifversion actions-workflow-policy %} and reusable workflows{% endif %} that you specify.
 You can specify individual actions{% ifversion actions-workflow-policy %} and reusable workflows{% endif %} or entire organizations and repositories.

 When specifying actions{% ifversion actions-workflow-policy %} and reusable workflows{% endif %}, use the following syntax:

-* To restrict access to specific tags or commit SHAs of an action{% ifversion actions-workflow-policy %} or reusable workflow{% endif %}, use the same syntax used in the workflow to select the action{% ifversion actions-workflow-policy %} or reusable workflow{% endif %}.
+* To allow access to specific tags or commit SHAs of an action{% ifversion actions-workflow-policy %} or reusable workflow{% endif %}, use the same syntax used in the workflow to select the action{% ifversion actions-workflow-policy %} or reusable workflow{% endif %}.
    * For an action, the syntax is `OWNER/REPOSITORY@TAG-OR-SHA`.
-For example, use `actions/javascript-action@v1.0.1` to select a tag or `actions/javascript-action@a824008085750b8e136effc585c3cd6082bd575f` to select a SHA.
+For example, use `actions/javascript-action@v1.0.1` to select a tag or `actions` to select a SHA.
    {%- ifversion actions-workflow-policy %}
    * For a reusable workflow, the syntax is `OWNER/REPOSITORY/PATH/FILENAME@TAG-OR-SHA`.
 For example, `octo-org/another-repo/.github/workflows/workflow.yml@v1`.
     {%- endif %}